 Frankly speaking, I always prefer fresh-caught fish by using rods & reels.
-When we had a summer house in Bodrum city, I and my cousin were used to go fishing in Gölköy village of Bodrum and we were catching good sizes of Çipura fishes at that time.
+When we had a summer house in Bodrum city, I and my cousin used to go fishing in Gölköy village of Bodrum and we were catching good sizes of Cipura fish at that time.
 Those were the days.
 Let’s look at where to eat this delicious fish in Bodrum city of Turkey.

 Where to eat Izgara Çipura?

 Most of the restaurants in Bodrum are offering two types of Çipura fish.
-The first one is cultured Çipura fish that the restaurant owners buy daily basis from fish culturing companies located at the Güllük village of Bodrum city.
-The second type is the daily caught Çipura fishes where restaurant owners buy from fishermen at the docks in the morning.
+The first one is cultured Çipura fish that the restaurant owners buy daily basis from fish culturing companies located in the Güllük village of Bodrum city.
+The second type is the daily caught Çipura fish which restaurant owners buy from fishermen at the docks in the morning.
 My favorite one is the daily caught Çipura fish because it lives and grows in a natural way in the sea and I find it more tasteful than cultured one.

-So, whichever restaurant you go to in Bodrum city, you can ask the waiter if the fish is daily caught one or is it cultured one.
+So, whichever restaurant you go to in Bodrum city, you can ask the waiter if the fish is daily caught or cultured.
 This question will let the waiter understand that you know what you want to eat.
 The only downside to eating daily caught Çipura fish is the price of it.
-Daily caught fish is always expensive than cultured fish.
+Daily caught fish is always more expensive than cultured fish.

 Last year, I tried a couple of new restaurants in Bodrum city.
-The first restaurant is called ‘Melengeç’ which is located in the Gümüşlük village of Bodrum city.
-The second restaurant called ‘Memedof’ which is located in the Yalıkavak village of Bodrum city.
+The first restaurant is called Melengeç which is located in the Gümüşlük village of Bodrum city.
+The second restaurant called Memedof is located in the Yalıkavak village of Bodrum city.
 I can suggest both of these restaurants.
 Both restaurants offer daily caught Çipura fish and delicious local mezes.